azist/azos/src/Azos/Security/readme.md

 preferences in a session object, which can default from user.
 For example, scripting systems, such as `RemoteTerminal` implementations use sessions to store their session variable values.
 When user logs-in they set their principal and create session object which may be preserved between calls.
-**Session objects are always available for every call flow**, be it synchronous or asynchronous (using await) ones.
+**Session objects are always available for every call flow**, be it synchronous or **asynchronous** (using await) ones.
 The session is always accessible via `Ambient.CurrentCallSession { get; }` system property which should be rarely (if ever) used in business code.
-Business code should pass sessions as a class prop/method parameter instead.
+Business code should pass sessions as a class properties or method parameters instead.

-In addition, `Session` exposes `DataContextName` property which is much needed in many modern applications as "tenant id" or "database instance name".
-Your application may support access checks based on target data context, inheriting its permissions from
+In addition, `Session` exposes `DataContextName` property which is much needed in many modern applications as a **"tenant id"** or
+"database instance name".
+Your application may support authorization access checks based on a target data context, inheriting its permissions from
 [`DataContextualPermission`](authorization/DataContextualPermission.cs)

 > Contrary to what many purists say, Ambient is NOT an anti-pattern if it is used judiciously for a limited set of app-wide cross-cutting
 > concerns like Session/User/CallFlow scope.
 Azos makes a fully conscious design decision to use it in system code, and as a matter of fact
 > most other frameworks use the same pattern under the hood (e.g. DI is based on an internal service locator).
 Just like the App Chassis pattern,
 > the proper use of Ambient pattern does not make testing harder, to the contrary - it **structures application cross-cutting services
-> much better around a predefined set of concepts available in any application**
+> much better around a predefined set of concepts available in any application setting**

-`Session` object exposes a [`User`](User.cs) property which embodies data about the "user" (aka "the subject") of the session.
+`Session` object exposes a [`User`](User.cs) property which embodies data about the "user" (aka "the subject principal") of the session.
 These concepts have nothing to do with
 OS-provided impersonation, however you may have a system where `User` principal is set from the OS one - that is up to a concrete `ISecurityManager` implementation.
-Just like the session object which can be accessed via `Ambient` class, the subject user is accessible via `Ambient.CurrentCallUser { get; }` however, the business code should pass-in the User and session objects via object properties/method parameters for business purposes.
+Just like the session object which can be accessed via `Ambient` class, the subject user is accessible via `Ambient.CurrentCallUser { get; }` however, **the business code should pass-in the User and session objects via object properties/method parameters for business purposes**.
 The Ambient design pattern is provided for system-level code (similar to `Thread.CurrentPrincipal`).

 #### Authentication
-Authentication is a process of establishing who the user is which results in setting `User` property of a session object.
+Authentication is a process of establishing who the user principal is which results in setting `User` property of a session object.
-The `Session` and `User` objects are set by system-level security code, such as network authentication boundaries(Wave/Glue filters).
+The `Session` and `User` objects are set by system-level security code, such as network authentication boundaries(Wave/Glue auth filters).

 Authentication is required in all applications irregardless of the method and IDP (Identity Provider) used.
 In practice, the authentication methods require various forms of **IDP (Identity Provider) integrations**, whilst many organizations to this day maintain their business **user records in custom-built legacy** system (e.g. SQL database tables).

-These security boundaries obtain a token from the caller (e.g. via Authorization header) and then transact the `ISecurityManager.Authenticate` method which yields a `User` object which is then typically assigned into `session.User` property.
+These security boundaries obtain a token from the caller (e.g. via Authorization header) and then call the `ISecurityManager.Authenticate` method which yields a `User` object which is then typically assigned into `session.User` property.

 User-facing apps may authenticate users via HTML form post and maintain their identity token via a browser session